-This report presents guidelines for eating fish from Lake Gregory in San Bernardino County.
-The report provides background information and a technical description of how the guidelines were developed.
+This report presents guidelines for eating fish from Lake Evans in Riverside County and expands upon an interim advisory released in October 2016 in response to elevated levels of PCBs found in catfish from the lake.
+This report provides background information and a technical description of how the guidelines were developed.
 The resulting advice is summarized in the illustrations after the Table of Contents and List of Figures and Tables.